21-22 April 2015, AMREP Education Centre,

 There were four goals of the summit.

 - To bring together all stakeholders with an interest in investigator-initiated musculoskeletal clinical trials to garner support for an international, multidisciplinary, collaborative musculoskeletal clinical trials network;

 - To develop an agreed vision and mission statement and a set of values for ANZMUSC;

 - To clearly identify achievable goals for the next year; and

 - To develop a plan for how these goals will be realised.

-Attendees at the Summit (see here for full list of participants)
+Attendees at the Summit

 There were 100 participants at the Summit.
 Participants were affiliated with 22 Universities in Australia and New Zealand as well as various research institutes and hospitals, consumer organisations, professional societies, NHMRC, Departments of Health (NSW, WA), Australian Commission on Safety & Quality in Health Care, Australian Clinical Trials Alliance (ACTA) and health insurers (Medibank Private).
 This suggests that our first goal was achieved.